Royal Hues Beneath the Lens

 Hematoxylin stains nuclei deep blue-purple, drawing attention to the genetic and structural center of the cell.
 Eosin stains the surrounding cytoplasm, connective tissue, muscle, and proteins in shades of pink, rose, and coral.

 One of the earliest ways many medical students learn this is through the image of a fried egg.
+The nucleus is the yolk and the cytoplasm the surrounding egg white.

 Later stains such as Wright-Giemsa and Diff-Quik expanded this visual language even further, especially in hematology and cytology.
-A drop of blood, a lymph node aspirate, or a thyroid specimen could suddenly reveal inflammatory cells, parasites, bacteria, lymphoma, or metastatic cancer through subtle shifts in color and morphology.
+A drop of blood, a lymph node aspirate, or a thyroid specimen could now reveal inflammatory cells, parasites, bacteria, lymphoma, or metastatic cancer through subtle shifts in color and morphology.

 Over time, the slide stops looking like “just tissue.”
 It begins to resemble landscapes, flowing rivers, woven fabric, stained glass, or galaxies unfolding in purples, pinks, blues, and crimson.